Sexual practices between men: Health risks

-Two men embracing, Bedtime stories - 1 by Giovanni Dall'Orto.

 A variety of sexually transmitted infections (STIs) can be transmitted through sexual activity, including between men.
 Infections are more easily transmitted during receptive anal sex compared to other forms of sex.

 Legality

-20th-century erotic scene of Marquise's book, by Konstantin Somov.

 Some or all sexual acts between men are currently or were formerly classified as crimes in jurisdictions of some countries.
 In its December 2020 report, International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) found that certain sexual acts between men are criminalized in 67 of 193 UN member states and one non-independent jurisdiction, the Cook Islands, while two UN member states, Iraq and Egypt, criminalize it de facto but not in legislation.
 In Egypt, there is no law against homosexuality but gay and bisexual men are prosecuted under other laws, most famously the Cairo 52.
 In at least six UN member states—Brunei, Iran, Mauritania, Nigeria (only northern Nigeria), Saudi Arabia and Yemen—it is punishable by death.
 In 2007, five countries executed someone as a penalty for homosexual acts.
 In 2020, ILGA named Iran and Saudi Arabia as the only countries in which executions for same-sex activity have reportedly taken place.
 In other countries, such as Yemen and Iraq, extrajudicial executions are carried out by militias such as Islamic State or Al-Qaeda.
 Many other countries had such laws in the past, but they were repealed, especially since 1945.
 Such laws are inherently difficult to enforce; more often than not, they are not commonly enforced.